ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 You can find this policy in [protected-api.xml](https://github.com/ronaldbosma/call-apim-backend-with-oauth/blob/main/src/apis/protected-api/protected-api.xml).

+**App registration**

+The [backend-app-registration.bicep](https://github.com/ronaldbosma/call-apim-backend-with-oauth/blob/main/infra/modules/entra-id/backend-app-registration.bicep) file creates an Entra ID app registration for the protected API.
+This app registration defines the Application ID URI (used as the OAuth audience) and the available app roles (`Sample.Read`).

 **App registration role assignment**

 For the OAuth authentication to work, the client app registration has been granted the `Sample.Read` role on the backend app registration.